Disability Services and Accessibility

 - Brief Guidelines for Medical Documentation

 - Brief Guidelines for Documentation of Psychiatric Disorders

 Documentation and information regarding requests for accommodations and disabilities are confidential.
 Information is shared only with those who have a legitimate need to know.
 The disability services coordinator may share some information with instructors and others to coordinate accommodations.

-If the disability services coordinator cannot resolve the grievance independently and promptly, he will convene a committee to review the matter.
-The committee will be comprised of the associate registrar, the director of undergraduate degrees, the dean of students, and, as a nonvoting member, the disability services coordinator.
+If the disability services coordinator cannot resolve the grievance independently and promptly, he convenes a committee to review the matter.
+The committee is comprised of the associate registrar, the director of undergraduate degrees, the dean of students, and, as a nonvoting member, the disability services coordinator.

 The committee may contact the instructor, program managers, or other appropriate personnel to discuss the requested accommodations, as needed.
 The committee may also request additional medical documentation or an independent medical evaluation on the request for accommodation.